geoffder/dometyl-keyboard/README.md

    modify and existing one to suit your preferences / fit your hand.
 3. Generate scads/stls by running `dune exec @dometyl` from the [dometyl](dometyl) project folder.
 Files will be output to the [things](things) directory.
+   Alteratively, if you have/install `fswatch` (cross-platform) or `inotify` (GNU/linux) on your system, you can use `dune build -w @run` to automatically build and execute on file changes.
 4. Open generated `.scad` files in OpenSCAD where they can be previewed/rendered/exported to `.stl`.
 If a viewed `.scad` is overwritten by compiling and running the generator, the changes will be visible in the GUI.